ubsuny/ExactDiagonalisation-CP2P2024/Main code explanation.md

 <br />
 And the second case, we set U1 = 0.0001 and U2 = 0.5:
 ![image](https://github.com/ubsuny/ExactDiagonalisation-CP2P2024/assets/50903294/d3256cb3-0a0a-41e8-9ee7-8dd978f4457e)
-The result shows that the relaxation of the energy, which is one of the most important property of the many-body.The relaxation of energy in a many-body system refers to the process by which the system transitions from an initial state to a final equilibrium state.
+The result shows that the relaxation of the energy, which is one of the most important property of the many-body quantum system.The relaxation of energy in a many-body system refers to the process by which the system transitions from an initial state to a final equilibrium state.
 And this code can perform this property really well!!

+#### Equilibrium density of states
+As I mentioned before, we want to calculate the density of states, which can be obtained from the retarded green's function; however, I'm still struggle with this part, I will update the contents in next two weeks!